cgemro/maven-multilingual-nube/README.md

-# Multilingual Maven Example - nube
+# Multilingual Maven Example - nube2

 This simple Maven project is importing JaCoCo's coverage report for Java and Kotlin sources in one module.
 For multi-module project example see [multi-module Maven project](../maven-multimodule/README.md)